FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 * Customer service may have to access two systems to find someone, especially if contacted via email or phone.
 * Rollback is more complex if there are issues, because there are two systems of record, one for users who have been migrated and one for users who are not.

-## FusionAuth's support for phased user migration
+## FusionAuth's support for migrate-on-authentication

 You can do a phased migration using FusionAuth Connectors.
 Let's walk through how to do so.